DEGComp/ProjectFramework/README.md

 Future updates may change the name of this framework.
 These names may be, but are not limited to: Trion Framework, BlueBox, and other.

-When this project is changed, or declined, De-Encryption Gaming retains all rights, more explained of this in the License.
+When this project is changed, or canceled, De-Encryption Gaming retains all rights, and must be honored.